 You should have no problem identifying lettuce as the varieties commonly used in Vietnam are quite similar to those in the USA and Europe.

 Mustard Leaf – Cải Bẹ Xanh

-If you eat banh xeo (bánh xèo) in Saigon, you’ll probably encounter mustard leaf in your pile of herbs.
-It looks similar to lettuce, but mustard leaf is round and flat with sharply serrated edges.
+If you eat banh xeo (bánh xèo) in Saigon, you’ll probably encounter mustard leaves in your pile of herbs.
+It looks similar to lettuce, but the mustard leaf is round and flat with sharply serrated edges.

 A common technique for rolling up banh xeo is to start with a big piece of lettuce, then add a large mustard leaf, and finish by piling on the smaller herbs and pieces of the banh xeo itself.

 While not exactly a herb, shredded water spinach (also called morning glory) is commonly served alongside noodle soups in Vietnam.
 Look for it with bun rieu (bún riêu) and bun bo hue (bún bò huế) as well as with bun cha (bún chả).

 Water spinach doesn’t have a lot of flavor on its own but is added to the soup to provide a crunchy texture.
 You’ll have no trouble with the identification of shredded water spinach – it’s the pile of curly thin green stuff next to your bowl of soup.